-Noise generated by offshore construction work, such as piling during wind farm construction has potential to affect marine wildlife.
+Noise generated by offshore construction work, such as piling during windfarm construction has potential to affect marine wildlife.
 As a result, in Europe, industry is obliged to undertake measures to monitor and reduce noise levels during offshore construction activities.
 The strictest guidelines in the world are currently in Germany, where OSC has been working since 2004.

 The effects of underwater noise on marine fauna depend greatly on the characteristics of the sound.
 A useful distinction can be made between continuous (long duration), transient (short duration), and repeated transient sounds (de Jong et al., 2011).
-According to Southall et al. (2007), there are three distinct sound types that are relevant for marine mammal noise exposure criteria:
+According to Southall et al. (2019), there are three distinct sound types that are relevant for marine mammal noise exposure criteria:

 Pile driving for windfarm construction is classified as multiple pulses, which are normally brief, broadband, atonal and periodic.
-In addition to pile driving noise, background noise, which is treated as continuous sound, must also be measured as a baseline for comparison.
+In addition to pile-driving noise, background noise, which is treated as continuous sound, must also be measured as a baseline for comparison.

 Since company incorporation in 2004, OSC’s considerable experience of working to Joint Nature Conservation Committee (JNCC) guidelines and Marine Management Organisation (MMO) requirements for various industries has given us an in-depth knowledge of guideline/regulation interpretation and application in the real world.

-To date only Germany and Belgium have issued values.
+To date only Germany and Belgium have issued specific values for noise thresholds.
 In Germany, the threshold value issued by the Umweltbundesamt (German Federal Environment Agency, UBA) is based on data collected in a single scientific study on one harbour porpoise exposed to seismic airgun noise (Lucke et al., 2009).
 These regulations, which are now binding legally, are described by de Jong et al. (2011) as a threshold consisting of a dual criterion of 160 dB re 1 μPa²s Sound Exposure Level (SEL) and 190 dB re 1 μPa² (peak-to-peak Sound Pressure Level, SPL), that should not be exceeded at a distance of 750 m around the noise (piling) site.
 This threshold has been based on a Temporary Threshold Shift (TTS) found in the harbour porpoise at 164 dB re 1 μPa²s SEL and 199 dB re 1 μPa² (peak to peak SPL); thus, the chosen values include some safety adjustment (de Jong et al., 2011).

 For inshore projects, OSC can supply their own vessel.
 For offshore projects, larger vessels are required, for which OSC can charter.

-OSC has an Integrated Management System (IMS) that is certified to International Organization for Standardization (ISO) 9001:2008, ISO 14001:2004, and Occupational Health & Safety Assessment Series (OHSAS) 18001:2007 standards.
+OSC has an Integrated Management System (IMS) that is certified to International Organization for Standardization (ISO) 9001:2015, ISO 14001:2015, and Occupational Health & Safety Assessment Series (OHSAS) 18001:2007 standards.
 OSC is also registered on Achilles’ UVDB database.

 BSH (2011): BSH-Standard: Offshore Wind Farms – Measuring Instruction for Underwater Sound Monitoring.
 31.